 '''

-...
+Enter true if you'd like to deploy the policy agent as a global JBoss module.

 [ ? : Help, < : Back, ! : Exit ]

 Install agent as global module? [true]: true

 '''

-To include specific modules for a web application, enter false , and complete the additional steps at the end of this procedure.
+To include specific modules for a web application, enter false, and complete the additional steps at the end of this procedure.